kragen/derctuo/markdown/calcium-strengthening.md

 days no change was observable, and the plaster crumbled just as easily as before.
 This is in retrospect completely obvious: commercial phosphoric acid is prepared by precisely this reaction, in reverse.
-I've now gradually added enough baking soda to mostly convert the phosphoric acid into some kind of gel; we'll see if the phosphate of soda presumably now dominating the scene is any more effective at phosphating the calcium.
+I’ve now gradually added enough baking soda to mostly convert the phosphoric acid into some kind of gel; we’ll see if the phosphate of soda presumably now dominating the scene is any more effective at phosphating the calcium.